Ganburu/Cyber-Portfolio/README.md

-Incident Report: Malicious Traffic and Data Breach Date and Time of Incident: January 5, 2023, at 22:51 UTC
+# Incident Report: Malicious Traffic and Data Breach
+## Date and Time of Incident: January 5, 2023, at 22:51 UTC

 Incident Summary:
-On January 5, 2023, at 22:51 UTC, malicious traffic was detected originating from a Windows user account named windows11user.
+On January 5, 2023, at 22:51 UTC, malicious traffic was detected originating from a Windows user account named '**windows11user**'.
 The investigation revealed that the victim had inadvertently downloaded a Trojan disguised as an image file through an email.
-The Trojan, identified as OriginLogger.exe, is a key logger executable designed to capture and transmit sensitive information.
+The Trojan, identified as '**OriginLogger.exe**', is a key logger executable designed to capture and transmit sensitive information.

-Type of Stolen Data:
+**Type of Stolen Data:**

-Email accounts
+* Email accounts

-Web accounts
+* Web accounts
-Overview of OriginLogger.exe:
+Overview of '**OriginLogger.exe**:'

-OriginLogger.exe is a type of key logger malware that records keystrokes on the infected machine.
+'**OriginLogger.exe**' is a type of key logger malware that records keystrokes on the infected machine.
 This data is then sent to a remote server controlled by the attacker, allowing them to gain access to sensitive information such as login credentials and other personal data.

 Steps Taken to Eliminate the Threat: